Skip to content

 Chemotherapy, a therapeutic alternative

 After surgery, chemotherapy is described as “adjuvant”: it seeks to eliminate residual cancer cells, and thus prevent relapse.
-In some cases, it can be performed before the operation, in order to reduce the size of the tumour to make it operable: it is called “neo-adjuvant”.
-In the absence of surgery, chemotherapy helps control the tumour and alleviate symptoms.
+In some cases, it can be performed before the operation, in order to reduce the tumor to an operable size.
+In this case, it is referred to as “neo-adjuvant”.
+When surgery has not been performed, chemotherapy helps control the tumor and alleviate symptoms.
 When the disease is at an advanced stage, it is most often based on the combination of several drugs to combine their actions.

 REMEMBER

-1. HEALTHY LIFESTYLE
+1. A HEALTHY LIFESTYLE

 3. EARLY BIOMARKERS

-2Source: International Agency for Research on Cancer, Globocan 2018, WHO.
+2 International Agency for Research on Cancer, Globocan 2020, WHO.